anubhutivyas/RL/docs/about/index.md

 (about-overview)=
 # About NeMo RL

 NeMo RL is an open-source, comprehensive framework for reinforcement learning and supervised fine-tuning of large language models.
-Built for scalability and efficiency, NeMo RL enables researchers and practitioners to train, evaluate, and deploy RL-enhanced language models at scale.
+Built for scalability and efficiency, NeMo RL enables researchers and practitioners to train and evaluate RL-enhanced language models at scale.

 ## What is NeMo RL

-NeMo RL is a production-ready framework that combines the power of reinforcement learning with large language models.
-It provides a unified platform for training, fine-tuning, and deploying language models using state-of-the-art RL algorithms.
+NeMo RL is a training-focused framework that combines the power of reinforcement learning with large language models.
+It provides a unified platform for training and fine-tuning language models using state-of-the-art RL algorithms.

-The framework is designed to handle the complexities of distributed training across multiple GPUs and nodes, making it suitable for both research and production environments.
+The framework is designed to handle the complexities of distributed training across multiple GPUs and nodes, making it suitable for both research and production training environments.
 NeMo RL supports multiple training backends, including Hugging Face Transformers and Megatron-LM, providing flexibility for different model architectures and training requirements.
+NeMo RL is focused on training and evaluation - it does not include production deployment or serving infrastructure.

 ## Key Technical Capabilities